-This is a very interesting question, because during my first full-time job in a major downtown company, employees were not ALLOWED to speak at all during working hours - only on breaks, in the restrooms, and at lunch; and of course, before and after work.
+This is a very interesting question, because during my first full-time job in a major company, employees were not permitted to speak at all during working hours - only on breaks, in the restrooms, and at lunch; and before and after work.

-Speaking in the workplace is mandatory in a number of work sites, in numerous jobs, and among myriad industries.
-You can't get any work done without verbal communications in these settings.
-However, some type.style/magnitude/timing of speech is still inapprorpiate to each individual setting.
-Workers must police themselves and supervisors must stay aware of these problems.
-Failing this, Human Reosurces (HR), State EEO regulations, and legal actions can become involved.
+Speaking in the workplace is mandatory in a number of workplaces, in numerous jobs, and among myriad industries.
+One cannot get any work done without verbal communications in these settings.

 - Unaware that he is using an outdoor voice;

 - Being annoying on purpose, because he is a) abusive and dares you to do something about it or b) thinks it's funny - also abusive.

 If the coworker is unaware or going deaf, first approach the person in private and discuss the matter.
 If this does not work or the person is being pompous, intimidating (abusive), or purposefully annoying, then follow the procedures listed in the paragraphs above for noise and other problems.